mezzenascosilvana/fullstack/MyNotes.md

 - Learning navegation : it a best practice add the navegation inside the header.
 In some company the navegation can be outside the header, I should ask why it is outside the header
 - Learning how to use "section" tags.
 It was using  title for "h1" and description for "h5"
-- Learning how to use "<article>" and "aside" using "div" tag ( e.g: page1)
+- Learning how to use "article" tag  and "aside" using "div" tag ( e.g: page1)
 - Learning how to add advertising (e.g: page1)
 - Introduction of "form" tag and input
 - To Run index.html: copy file index.htmt, page1.html, page2.html, page3.htl from class3 folder to the root of HTML folder